 Nathan Sing was born and raised in Vancouver, British Columbia.
-Growing up, he became interested in the arts, music and various forms of media including television, print and radio.
-He was known by his grandparents to put on a show for them, as he hosted mock-television shows every day after school.
-As he grew older, it became apparent that journalism is what Nathan was born to pursue a career in.
+At a young age, he became interested in the arts and music, and was known by his grandparents to put on a show for them, as he hosted mock-television shows every day after school.
+As he grew older, it became apparent that Nathan was born to pursue a career in journalism.

 In 2013, he sought out to gain experience in the industry, and since then has worked in print, broadcast and radio.

-Besides journalism, Nathan is an active advocate for health and nutrition, and its importance in the lives of people all over the world.
-This all started after he overcame an eating disorder, and underwent a complete mental and physical transformation in 2013.
+Nathan is an active advocate for plant-based health and nutrition, and its importance in the lives of people and the preservation of the planet.
+This all started 2013, after he overcame an eating disorder and underwent a complete mental and physical transformation.
 Since then, his passion for health, nutrition, and fitness has flourished.
-In 2015, after trying almost every fad-diet and eating-lifestyle known to man, Nathan adopted a plant-based vegan diet, and hasn't looked back.
+In 2015, after trying almost every fad-diet and eating-lifestyle known to man, Nathan adopted a plant-based vegan lifestyle, and hasn't looked back.

-In 2014, Nathan began working with the Heart and Stroke Foundation, where he has been a research assistant for the Stop Marketing To Kids Coalition, a panelist alongside Jamie Oliver and Senator Nancy Greene Raine on childhood obesity in Canada, and a spokesperson for their Heart Month 2017 campaign.
+In 2014, Nathan began working with the Heart and Stroke Foundation, where he was a research assistant for the Stop Marketing To Kids Coalition, a panelist alongside Jamie Oliver and Senator Nancy Greene Raine on childhood obesity in Canada, and a spokesperson for their Heart Month 2017 campaign.